Night Vision (NVG)

 Visibility, contrast and detection under night vision

-Whereas during the day you see colour and camouflage, things look completely different under night vision.
+Whereas during the day you see colour and camouflage, things are completely different under night vision.
 Night vision goggles amplify light and translate it into contrast and detail, not into colour as you see it with the naked eye.

-Frequently asked questions about Night Vision
+Frequently Asked Questions about Night Vision

 What is the difference between Gen 1, Gen 2 and Gen 3 night vision?